Native Environmental Sovereignty Project

 Kiyava Deville, 3L

-Kiyava was born in Ashland, Oregon, and moved to Eugene as a five year-old.
+Kiyava was born in Ashland, Oregon, and moved to Eugene as a five-year-old.
 Since then, she has lived primarily in Eugene but also in Newport, Oregon, Texas, Spain, and South Korea.
 Growing up across these places helped Kiyava develop a deep appreciation for wildlife and nature.
 Growing up as a Tribal member further solidified this appreciation.
 Kiyava's understanding of the importance of the Earth's precious resources to Indigenous cultures led her to attend Oregon Law and focus her studies on environmental, Tribal, and Indian law.

 During her 1L summer, Kiyava gained real-world experience in environmental law by interning for Wildlands Network, a local nonprofit that aims to restore, reconnect, and rewild North America.
 This year, she is excited to serve as the Director of the Native American Law Student Association (NALSA).
 Through NALSA, Kiyava hopes to create a welcoming space for Indigenous law students and those interested in Tribal and Indian law.
 After graduation, she seeks to use her law degree to serve Tribal communities, either by working in Tribal law and Indian law, environmental law, or a combination of the three.